yehaha9876/gitlab/doc/gitlab-geo/disaster-recovery.md

 geographical redundancy as quickly as possible, you should add a new secondary immediately after following these instructions.

+**Warning: When a promotion occurs, there may be data that successfully saved to the primary but was not replicated to the secondary before the disaster occurred.
+This data should be treated as lost.**

 ### Step 1.
 Promoting a secondary Geo replica

 1. SSH into your **primary** to stop and disable GitLab.